-User trends show that average time spent on a page is decreasing, which means they are reading less of your content then you think!
+User trends show that the average time spent on a page is decreasing, which means they are reading less of your content than you think!
 Since users often hunt for specific content, get them there quickly and easily.
-Be concise, streamline your content and make it easy to digest.
+Be concise, streamline your content, and make it easy to digest.

 Don’t leave long paragraphs or stories on your home or second-level pages—save it for your posts.
 Your website metrics will thank you.

 6. NOT ENOUGH WORDS

 I know, I’m with you.
 Didn’t we just tell you not to use too many words?
 Yes, we did.
 On the contrary, it can hurt if you haven’t included enough detail.

 The point here: Check back in on the golden rule.
 Is it easy for your users to get what they need out of your site?
 Can they find what they are looking for quickly and easily?